JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-configuration.md

      <th>Cons</th>
   </tr>
   <tr>
-  <td>Non-participating iOS team members don't have to code in Kotlin or learn how to use tools like Android Studio and Gradle.
+  <td>Non-participating iOS team members don't have to code in Kotlin or learn how to use tools like IntelliJ IDEA/Android Studio or Gradle.
       This lowers the barrier of entry for the team significantly.</td>
 <td>
   <list>
     <li>Slower workflow for iOS developers, as the process of editing and building the shared code involves publishing and versioning.</li>